500px/gunter/README.md

 Type: `Object` or `String`

 This optional parameter is for filling in variables defined in previously loaded JSON tasks.
-Like `load`, it accepts either an Object or the absolute path to a JSON file.
+Like `load`, it accepts either an Object or the path to a JSON file.
 Here you should pass in keys matching the variable names in your tasks, and values containing what they should be replaced by.

 Example:
 ```js